lbrack/testspace-colab/docs/usage.rst

       Console script for testspace_colab.

     Options:
+      --version                       Show the version and exit.
+      -d, --debug                     debug
+      -p, --preset [none|samples|test]
+                                      uses preset configuration for playing around
       --help                          Show this message and exit.

     Commands:
-      client  Runs the client with the specified parameters
+      client   Runs the client with the specified parameters crawl    Crawls an organization for specific project and spaces. elk      Command group to control the Elastic Stack docker image get      Performs a get request to the test space server and presents the... jupyter  Starts the Jupyter lab When running in CodeSpaces, the browser is...

 The client sub-command provide direct access to the Testspace client executables which are embedded in the distribution (OSX, Linux and Windows).
 The proper binary